Human rights in Libya: Libyan coastguard's violation of migrants' rights

+These updates underline that the mix of military, militia, coastguard and state-actors in Libya continues to yield a transit-system for migrants which is rife with abuse, and where European policies of externalisation and cooperation with the Libyan coastguard reinforce a regime of rights violations rather than protection.

 Historical situation

 The following table shows Libya's ratings since 1972 in the Freedom in the World reports, published annually by the US government-funded Freedom House.
 A score of 1 is "best"; 7 is "worst".

 International treaties

 Libya's stances on international human rights treaties are as follows: